Why Is Every Death After a COVID-19 Vaccine Investigated?

 Everyone wants vaccines to be as safe as possible.
 That is why public health professionals never take safety for granted.
 The research so far on COVID vaccines is very reassuring, especially when compared to the heartbreaking toll of 520,000+ lives lost to COVID-19.
 Vaccines are an important tool in our toolbox to end the pandemic, along with wearing masks and keeping our physical distance.

-Even so, it’s natural to have questions.
+That said, it’s natural to have questions.
 If you want to find out more about what research has shown so far about COVID-19 vaccines, including how they work and what the side effects are, check out Vaccinate Your Family’s science-based COVID Vaccine FAQ.